haase1020/Graphs/notes.md

 2. Build your graph, or write your getNeighbors() Figure out how to get the node's edges

-3. Choose your algorithm, and apply it
+3. Choose your algorithm, and apply it (choose your fighter)

 EXAMPLE